 The price of specialty coffee depends on both its quality and the cost at each stage of the supply chain from seed to cup.
-We are committed to working as close as we can with coffee producers so that we can improve quality and bring clarity supply chain.
+We are committed to working as close as we can with coffee producers so that we can improve quality and bring clarity to the supply chain.
 This involves maintaining direct partnerships with producers and community projects, as well as partnerships with other ethical coffee exporters.
 We are also committed to being completely open about how we source our coffee, including who we buy it from and how much we pay.

 We think it is important to show what we pay directly to producers in order to highlight how much they need to develop and maintain a financially viable, sustainable way of producing speciality grade coffee.
 For this reason, on our product pages we have broken down the total cost of each coffee into three figures, and share this information where possible: